nniemeir/enterprise-computing-I/Documentation/Introduction.md

 ## Preface
 This repository contains a revised version of an academic project done by myself in 2022.
 The goal of the project was to develop a greater understanding of how network/system administration is done on small domains and what similarities and differences exist between how enterprise networks built around the Microsoft and Red Hat ecosystems are managed.

-The project was completed in six stages:
+The project was done in six stages:

 1. Creation - Virtual machines were created representing two networks.